Cray-HPE/docs-csm/install/deploy_management_nodes.md

    ```bash
    kubectl get nodes
    ```
-   If one or more nodes are not in `Ready` state, the following command can be run to get additional information:
+   If one or more nodes are not in the `Ready` state, the following command can be run to get additional information:
    ```bash
    kubectl describe node <node-name>  #for example, ncn-m001
    ```